 If you have good credit and earn a decent income, you should be able to get a loan from either a bank or a credit union.

 However, if one of those two things isn’t the case, you may find better luck in applying for a loan with a credit union.
 Many credit unions are willing to work with members who have low incomes or low credit scores by offering things such as secured loans, payday loan alternatives, or credit builder loans.

 If you like the idea of being a member rather than a customer, earning higher interest rates on deposit accounts, and paying lower interest rates on loans, then a credit union might be better for you.
 On the other hand, if you prefer convenient banking across the entire country and a wider range of high-end banking products, then a bank might be your best option.

 These generalities can help guide your search for a new banking institution.
 However, don’t let it box you in.
 The truth is that while these differences between banks and credit unions hold up over the big picture, there are plenty of individual outliers.

 You’ll be able to find many online banks offering higher interest rates than the local credit union, for example.
 It’s also fairly easy to find larger nationwide credit unions that offer a wider range of products and services than your local bank.

 Our suggestion?
-Start with a list of what’s most important to you in your financial life, and then base your search off of these criteria.
-Whether it’s a credit union vs. bank that you end up with, that’ll be the best way to guarantee you’re happy with the end result.
+Start with a list of what’s most important to you in your financial life, and then base your search off that list.
+Whether it’s a credit union or a bank that you end up with, that’ll be the best way to guarantee you’re happy with the end result.